 The plan is slated to be voted on in the Senate next week, just before the August adjournment of sessions on Capitol Hill.
 If it passes, and everything indicates that it will, since the Democrats have enough votes, it will provide some relief for Biden, whose economic agenda is stuck while his popularity ratings hit rock bottom.

 The so-called Inflation Reduction Act does it look too much like Biden’s famous Build Back Better Plan, which promised $3.5 trillion worth of spending (later reduced to $2 trillion).
 But this new deal, which foresees energy spending worth $369 billion and $64 billion on health, at least ends months of bitter internal dispute within the party, just in time for the legislative elections in November.
-In these, the entire Senate and a third of the House of Representatives will be up for grabs.
+In these, the entire House of Representatives and a third of the Senate will be up for grabs.
 For an administration showing the wear and tear of a year and a half, it will be something to present to Democratic voters.

 “Build Back Better [which was a key slogan during the 2020 presidential campaign] is dead,” Manchin stated in an extensive statement made public in the afternoon in which he did not offer details about what was agreed.
 “Instead, we have an opportunity to strengthen our country by bringing Americans together.”
 The plan promises to cut the deficit by some $300 billion, as well as reducing carbon emissions by 40% by 2030.